-Couples work necessitates you coming to sessions regularly, typically fortnightly.
-If you expect a magic ‘fix’ in one or two sessions then I won’t be able help you.
-Couples sessions are longer than individual ones and more expensive, I offer 75 minute sessions and charge £90 per session (no VAT applicable).
-I would suggest that you reflect on whether you are prepared to invest both time and money into your relationship for example: whether you would be prepared to engaging in a half a year’s work or more, for example this process may require an investment of £1500 or more.
-Some clients would rather spend £1,500 on a car or a holiday than their relationship, and that is of course fine.
+Couples work necessitates you coming to sessions regularly, typically fortnightly or weekly.
+If you expect a magic ‘fix’ in one or two sessions, then I won’t be able help you.
+Couples sessions are longer than individual ones and more expensive, I typically offer 75 minute sessions.
+I would suggest that you reflect on whether you are prepared to invest both time and money into your relationship for example: whether you would be prepared to engaging in a half a year’s work or more, for example, this process may require an investment of £2,000 or more.
+Some clients would rather spend money on a car or a holiday than their relationship, and that is of course fine.

-If you have reached this point and reflected on these key issues without stopping do give me a call!
+If you have reached this point and reflected on these key issues, do give me a call!
 You seem serious about attempting to change things in your relationship and I deeply respect that.

 Note: I very much prefer to avoid evening and weekend work, so working together will likely require you to both have flexibility in your diaries.